zowe/docs-site/docs/extend/extend-apiml/api-mediation-message-service.md

 The following example is the output of the `mapToLogMessage`.

 **Example:**

 ```
 ZWEASA001D The provided ‘test’ name is empty. {43abb594-3415-4ed5-a0b5-23e306a91124}
 ```

-Use the `ApimlLogger` to log messages, which are defined in the yaml file.
+Use the `ApimlLogger` to log messages which are defined in the yaml file.

 **Example:**

 ```java
 package com.ca.mfaas.client.configuration;